adobe-target/slate/source/index.html.md

 ````
-> Sample Response for Get single property by property Id.
+> Sample Response for Get property by property Id.

 ````json
 {

 	"id": 1,
 	"name": "Email property",
 	"description": "This is a email type of property", "channel": "email",